-Dr. Sarah Hamilton is Professor of Oboe at the State University of New York at Fredonia, where she is Interim Associate Director, chair of Performance, and a longtime member of the touring Fredonia Woodwind Quintet.
+Dr. Sarah Hamilton is Professor of Oboe at the State University of New York at Fredonia, where she is also Associate Director.
 She is principal oboe with the Western New York Chamber Orchestra and English Hornist with the Erie Philharmonic.
-She has also performed regularly with Bach and Beyond, the Buffalo Philharmonic and the Chautauqua Symphony.
-Sarah has appeared as a soloist most recently with the Orchard Park Symphony (on bass oboe), the Erie Philharmonic, the Western New York Chamber Orchestra, the Fredonia College Orchestra and Wind Ensemble, and at conventions of the International Double Reed Society.
+She has also performed regularly with Bach and Beyond and the Buffalo Philharmonic.
+Sarah has appeared as a soloist most recently with the Buffalo Silver Band, as well as the Orchard Park Symphony (on bass oboe), the Erie Philharmonic, the Western New York Chamber Orchestra, the Fredonia College Orchestra and Wind Ensemble, and at conventions of the International Double Reed Society.
 She began her professional career as 2nd oboe and English horn with the Windsor (Ontario) Symphony.

 Sarah has given many presentations on making the oboe more accessible in public school programs at New York State, Erie County, Chautauqua County, and Ontario, Canada music teacher association conferences.